pandelig/personal-website-svelte/src/lib/articles/PortfolioWebsiteStep5.md

 - `CONTENTS_INDENTS` is an object that maps heading levels (h1, h2, h3) to Tailwind padding classes, creating a hierarchical indentation in the TOC.
 - `headings` and `activeHeading` variables are reactive, we have discussed this functionality before in ["Create Post List Component" of the previous step](/blog/build-blog-and-projects-pages#create-post-list-component)
 - We encounter [`$effect`](https://svelte.dev/tutorial/svelte/effects) for the first time.
 It is important to understand [what triggers it](https://svelte.dev/docs/svelte/$effect#Understanding-dependencies).
 In our case it runs when the component mounts or when metadata changes, collecting all h1, h2, and h3 headings from the post content.
+  - When navigating from one article to another, [a page reload will not be triggered](https://svelte.dev/docs/kit/state-management#Component-and-page-state-is-preserved) by default but the `metadata` will change, triggering the `$effect` block.
 - For each heading, it stores:
   - `id`: The heading's ID, which is used to determine the `activeHeading`.
   - `text`: The heading's text content.